 The applications of the text, the way to use it, the actions that are ordered in the passage, is about:

 a) treating them “likewise” as the prior orders given to wives.
-(Those orders include submission and respecting the husband, so men doing likewise means they should return the favour.)
+(Those orders include submission and respecting the husband, so men doing likewise means they should return the favor.)

 b) dwelling with wives according to knowledge

-Whatever weaker vessel means , it is plainly, by the closest command to it, either a reason to honour women (wives), or no reason to dishonour them.
+Whatever weaker vessel means, it is plainly, by the closest command to it, either a reason to honor women (wives), or no reason to dishonor them.

-If anyone uses it to bring women down, instead of advocating for honouring them, he is taking the passage out of context – wife, the Bible say your husband should honour you.
+If anyone uses it to bring women down, instead of advocating for honoring them, he is taking the passage out of context – wife, the Bible says your husband should honor you.